 Music and entertainment sectors defined in the Noise Regulations are workplaces where live music is played or where recorded music is played in places such as a restaurant, public houses, clubs, or alongside live music or live dramatic or dance performances.

 It is clear that in some cases the industry has been slow to act and requires support through practical guidelines, access to the right tools and access to training to help them protect their employees.
 It is here that Pulsar instruments is ideally placed to help.
-It has developed a free Guide for employers detailing the Regulations which offers simple advice and answers to the most commonly-asked questions; it is experienced in providing solutions to the industry (see below); it offers a range of noise measurement tools; and, furthermore offers express training in noise measurement and awareness.
+It has developed a free Guide for employers detailing the Noise at Work Regulations which offers simple advice and answers to the most commonly asked questions; it is experienced in providing solutions to the industry (see below); it offers a range of noise measurement tools; and, furthermore offers express training in noise measurement and awareness.

 Whose responsibility is it?

 Everyone involved in music and entertainment has a responsibility to help with noise management.
 However, it is the employer who is legally responsible for complying with the Control of Noise at Work Regulations (2005).
 ‘Employer’ in this context may include concert promoters, event organisers, theatrical producers, contractors, club owners and publicans.
 Any safety inspection of the aforementioned entertainment venues will consider what measures are in place to meet the Noise Regulations.

 The Noise Regulations require employers to manage the risk to their employees – full time and part-time – and, where possible, freelancers.
 Staff who operate in this industry also have a legal duty to wear hearing protection as instructed by their employer, and follow any other guidance to remain ‘safe’ from exposure to excessive noise.

 How to protect hearing whilst maintaining the right atmosphere